herdiantrisufriyana/shl/README.md

 https://e-ppid.bpjs-kesehatan.go.id/, while the third is applied via https://data.bpjs-kesehatan.go.id.

-To preprocess the raw data into the input dataset of this study, follow the codes of the R Markdown in data.Rmd: https://github.com/herdiantrisufriyana/medhist/tree/main/preprocessing.
+To preprocess the raw data into the input dataset of this protocol, follow the codes of the R Markdown in data.Rmd: https://github.com/herdiantrisufriyana/medhist/tree/main/preprocessing.